Information Design for Congested Social Services: Optimal Need-Based Persuasion: Mechanism Comparisons

-The preceding proposition states that in the homogeneous setting, signaling mechanisms are not very effective in improving the welfare beyond that achieved by the full-information mechanism.
+The preceding proposition states that in the homogeneous setting, signaling mechanisms are not very effective in improving the welfare beyond that already achieved by the full-information mechanism.
 To gain some intuition, observe that in general Bayesian persuasion settings, the performance gains are typically achieved by pooling, in the persuaded agents' beliefs, the ``good'' and the ``bad'' states of the system.
 However, in a queueing setting, the linear nature of the underlying Markovian system precludes any such simple pooling of states in the agents' belief: the only way for the system to reach a bad state (one with long queue-length) is by progressing through all intermediate queue-lengths.
 Because of this, agents are not easily persuaded.
-Formally, the proof proceeds by showing that a threshold mechanism with threshold $x \leq m_\fim-1$ will not be incentive compatible: for if it were, then the queue will never be longer than $m_\fim$, and any user receiving a ``\leave'' signal will realize this and will want to join the queue, thus violating the \eqref{eq:obedience2} condition.
+Formally, the proof proceeds by showing that a threshold mechanism with threshold $x < m_\fim-1$ will not be incentive compatible. \kiedit{In particular, we will show that if $x < m_\fim-1$ the second obedience constraint, \eqref{eq:obedience2} will be violated.
+This can also be intuitively explained: if the threshold were below $m_\fim-1$,} then the queue will never be longer than $m_\fim$, and any user receiving a ``\leave'' signal will realize this and will want to join the queue, thus violating the \eqref{eq:obedience2} condition.
 Since we have already shown (Theorem~\ref{thm:threshold-signaling-mechanism}) that the threshold of the signaling mechanism is at most $m_\fim$, we conclude that the threshold of the signaling mechanism is between $m_\fim - 1$ and $m_\fim$.
-Thus, any small improvement in welfare of $\sm$ over $\fim$ stems from the difference in user behavior when queue length is $m_\fim - 1$, where users always join under $\fim$ but may sometimes leave under $\sm$.
+Thus, any small improvement in welfare of $\sm$ over $\fim$ stems from the difference in user behavior when queue length is $m_\fim - 1$, where users always join under $\fim$ but may sometimes leave under $\sm$. \kiedit{Building on this observation, in the proof we bound the relative welfare gain by a factor $1/\beta_\fim$.}

+\kiedit{In contrast, in a ``sufficiently'' heterogeneous population, the presence of $\high$-type users makes persuading the $\low$-type ones possible: the queue now consists of two types of users.
+Therefore, a user's belief about the queue length will now depend on the behavior of both types.
+Leveraging this, a signaling mechanism can set a threshold much lower that that of the full-information mechanism without violating the~\eqref{eq:obedience2} condition.
+This in turn, can result in substantial welfare gain.
+(For numerical examples, see Figure \ref{fig:welfare-comparison} and its related discussion in Section \ref{sec:linear-costs}.)}

 Finally, in the following proposition (proven in Appendix \ref{ap:comparison}), we show that even though information design results in limited or no improvement over the full-information mechanism, it always outperforms the no-information mechanism. \begin{proposition}[Suboptimality of the no-information mechanism] In the homogeneous setting, the no-information mechanism is never optimal.
 In particular, the welfare under the no-information mechanism $\nim$ satisfies $W_\low(\nim) < (1 - \lambda_\low^{m_\fim +1}) W_\low(\fim) \leq (1 - \lambda_\low^{m_\fim +1}) W_\low(\sm)$. \end{proposition}